gpm22/ossu-projects/Greedy Algorithms, Minimum Spanning Trees, and Dynamic Programming/problems-unit-15.md

 #### c) Repeat b) for Kruskal’s algorithm.

+**ANSWER**

+**a) Prove the Cut Property.**

+We proceed by contradiction.

+Let's assume that $T$ is a MST of $G = (V, E)$ and it has an edge $e = (v, w)$, which is not the cheapest edge cross of a cut.

+So, there is an edge $e'$ in a path $P$ of $v$-$w$ that is the cheapest edge.

+Adding $e'$ to $T$ will create a cycle that is solved by removing $e$, this results in the spanning tree $T'$, which is strictly smaller than $T$.

+We arrived at a contradiction and therefore the cut property is proved.

+**b) Use the Cut Property to prove that Prim’s algorithm is correct.**

+Prim's algorithm works with the cut $X$ and $V-X$, and at it iteration it selects the smaller edge that crosses this and does not create a cycle.

+A edge that creates a cycle in that case does not has the cut property, as a previous added edge is smaller than it.

+Thus at each iteration, Prim's algorithm selects an edge that has the cut property.

+Therefore, at the end of its execution, the Prim's algorithm creates a MST.

+**c) Repeat b) for Kruskal’s algorithm.**

+Kruskal's algorithm selects at each iteration the smaller edge that does not create a cycle in the current set of edges $T$.

+We can create a cut based on that, where $X$ is the set of nodes that are in $T$ and $V-X$.

+So after iteration a new node enters $X$ and leaves $V-X$.

+An edge that creates a cycle in $T$ cannot have the cut property, as a previous added edge is smaller than it.

+Thus at each iteration, Kruskal's algorithm selects an edge that has the cut property.

+Therefore, at the end of its execution, the Kruskal's algorithm creates a MST.

 ### Problem 15.8

 Consider a connected undirected graph with distinct real-valued edge costs.
 A minimum bottleneck spanning tree (MBST) is a spanning tree $T$ with the minimum-possible bottleneck.